50280/KURF/README.md

-# Single-Item Patient-Rated Helpfulness and Improvement as an Alternative to Standardized Questionnaires for Establishing Anxiety and Depression Treatment Efficacy
+# Single-Item Ratings for Treatment Efficacy

 Brief description:
 This research project was supervised by Thalia Eley and Thomas McGregor, as part of a King's Undergraduate Research Fellowship in 2023/2024.
 The code present in this repository was written in collaboration with Patrycja Sewerynek.